-Waltham Forest Council is looking to appoint at least one Consultant in Public Health/Public Health Medicine on a permanent basis, who is technically able, and is committed to tackling health inequalities and to leading a successful programme of public health responsibility within Local Government.
-Applications from candidates who are interested in working on a part-time basis (minimum 0.6 WTE) will also be considered.
+Waltham Forest Council is looking to appoint a 0.6 WTE Consultant in Public Health/Public Health Medicine on a permanent basis, to lead on child and maternal health, and community safety.
+The successful candidate will be technically able, and be committed to tackling health inequalities and to leading a successful programme of public health responsibility within Local Government.

-Waltham Forest is a vibrant, diverse home to approximately 260,000 residents in East London, easily accessible from central London by train and underground, and is the 2019 Borough of Culture.
-Based in the Town Hall at Forest Road, the Public Health team has well developed relationships across the organisation and with partners.
-Led by the Director of Public Health for Waltham Forest, the team is based in the Families and Homes Directorate.
+Waltham Forest is a vibrant, diverse home to approximately 260,000 residents in East London, easily accessible from central London by train and underground, and was the 2019 London Borough of Culture and the MJ Local Authority of the Year.
+The Public Health team has well developed relationships across the organisation and with partners.
+Led by the Director of Public Health for Waltham Forest, the team is based in the Families Directorate.

-The successful candidate(s) will bring energy, drive and innovation to make a difference, working through the challenges to improve outcomes for people in Waltham Forest.
-A minimum of one WTE post is available, but with potential for more recruitment depending on the quality of candidates applying, and their working time preferences.
+The successful candidate(s) will bring energy, drive and innovation to make a difference, working through the challenges of the ongoing COVID-19 pandemic, and working to improve outcomes for children, young people and parents in Waltham Forest.

-The role will involve directing the work of a team of at least three public health strategists or senior strategists, and being a member of the public health Senior Management Team.
+The role will involve directing the work of a team of at least two public health strategists or senior strategists, and being a member of the public health Senior Management Team.

 The successful candidates will bring energy, drive and innovation to make a difference, working through the challenges to improve outcomes for people in Waltham Forest.

-The post holder will work in co-operation with other colleagues within Public Health, council directorates (especially the integrated commissioning function), the Clinical Commissioning Group, the wider NHS and the voluntary sector, and will need to establish and maintain a wide range of working relationships.
+The post holder will work in co-operation with other colleagues within Public Health, council directorates (especially the integrated commissioning function and children’s services), the Clinical Commissioning Group, the wider NHS and the voluntary sector, and will need to establish and maintain a wide range of working relationships.
 The post holder will need to develop a good understanding of the context of services in the borough which impact on health and health inequalities.

 We invite applications from individuals who are skilled at managing relationships and negotiating across a wide range of organisations, who understand the challenges faced by local authorities and the Health Service, and who will display strong leadership in contributing to the work of our dynamic public health team.

-If you would like to discuss these roles informally with Joe McDonnell, Director of Public Health, please contact Trish Robson (Executive Assistant) on Trish.Robson@walthamforest.gov.uk to schedule a time.
-You can also contact the current post holder, Jon Cox, on Jonathan.Cox@walthamforest.gov.uk .
+If you would like to discuss these roles informally with Joe McDonnell, Director of Public Health, please contact Carol Anderson (Executive Assistant) on Carol.Anderson@walthamforest.gov.uk to schedule a time.

 Your application should set out how you meet the role and person specification, and include full details of your current professional registration.